Merline1306/Netflix-Data-Analysis/README.md

 The following preprocessing steps were performed:

-- Removed duplicate records
+* Removed duplicate records.
-- Handled missing values
+* Handled missing values.
-- Converted date columns into proper date format
+* Converted date columns into the appropriate date format.
-- Extracted Year, Month, and Day from `date_added`
+* Extracted Year, Month, and Day from `date_added`.
-- Verified data types
+* Verified and corrected data types.
-- Standardized categorical values
+* Standardized categorical values for consistent analysis.

 ---